Akshat-Mishra-py/Donut-In-Console/README.md

 3. **Output**:
    - The ASCII representation of the donut is constructed line by line.
-   - Each line is printed to the console with a slight delay to simulate smooth animation (~25 FPS).
+   - Each frame is then printed to the console with a slight delay to simulate smooth animation (~25 FPS).

 ---